 If you have any of the following conditions, you could qualify for the above test.

-a.
-Using 2 or more medications for diabetes.
+Using 3 or more medications for type 2 diabetes.

-2. Using 3 or more medications to control high blood pressure.
+Using 3 or more medications (including a diuretic) to control high blood pressure.